 Importance of Slot Analytics

-In some parts of the world slots are generating higher revenues than Table Games and have become the most important source of gaming income.
-For example, Slot Win in Nevada during the period of six months (October 2019 – March 2020) amounted to 65% of total revenue, compared to just 50% in 1980’s (https://gaming.unlv.edu/reports.html).
+In various regions, slots now generate higher revenues than Table Games, becoming the primary source of gaming income.
+For instance, Slot Win in Nevada for the six months from October 2019 to March 2020 represented 65% of total revenue, a significant rise from just 50% in the 1980s (https://gaming.unlv.edu/reports.html).

-With Slot revenues gaining a higher share of Casino revenues, Slot Analytics has to be taken seriously.
-You have to know your slot numbers and be able to analyse them to figure out your players’ preferences, playing habits, and effectiveness of your promotional campaigns to be able to optimize your operations.
+As slot revenues take on a larger portion of casino revenues, the importance of Slot Analytics cannot be overstated.
+You need to understand your slot numbers and analyse them to discern your players’ preferences, playing habits, and the effectiveness of your promotional campaigns to optimise your operations.

-I know, some might find numbers dull and boring but do not underestimate their importance.
-There is a saying “information is power”, well, the statistical information about your slot operations and ability to use that information is your power.
+While some may find numbers tedious and uninspiring, never underestimate their importance.
+There’s a saying, “information is power,” and indeed, the statistical information about your slot operations and the ability to utilise that information equates to your power.

-Slot Analytics involves a wide range of analytical activity and should be separated into at least two categories:
+Slot Analytics encompasses a broad range of analytical activities and should be divided into at least two categories:

 Slot Performance Analysis